Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-07.md

 - OGG Audio: Open-sourced.
 - Wav<a href="#lossless-formats">*</a>: Lossless, but larger files.

-There are many file formats that audio files can be rendered to.
-The most popular and well known is likely `.mp3`.
+Audio files can be rendered to many file formats.
+The most popular and well-known is likely `.mp3`.

 This is because the compression achieved creates smaller file sizes without comprising audio quality too greatly.
 However, `.mp3` is technically a proprietary format, and as such, some people are hesitant to use it.